Tobias-Rinnert/lb-foraging/README.md

 <!-- Tobias Rinnert project -->
 # Tobias Rinnert project
 This is a fork of lbf_foraging in which I want to implement my own RL algorithm to play around with ideas about RL and social simulations.
+The idea is to first automate walking and loading with astar so that the only decision to make is to choose a fruit to walk to and load.
+This decision is dependent on the first order beliefe about the chosen fruit of the other agents.
+A neural network will be implemented that estimates these first oder beliefs.
+One main focus of this project is to use the simplest and most efficient models.
+Therefore walking is automated so that the neural network can focus on estimating the actual stochastic process.
+Furthermore I want to find out if Q values are still necessary in this setup.
+While estimating when a fruit is going to be loaded is still relevant it might not be necessary to include time as a factor in the estimation but rather just which fruit is going to be loaded by which player.

+I have slightly altered the source code of lb-foraging.
+Mainly to get all the information in a convenient way from the observation but I also added ids for the agents.
+Furthermore I editied the logic for two agents who want to go to the same cell.
+If two agents want to get to the same cell, than one of them fails randomely while the other succeeds.

+The rest of the project is inside the tr_lbf_addon dir and currently also in the workbench.ipynb where I develop code and ran tests.
+The tr_lbf_addon fir holds two files:
+- lbf_gym.py holds the training ground for the agents and acts as a manager for taking new input and updating the agents and fruits.
+- lbf_elements.py holds two classes: Fruits and agents.
+Decision making is handeled by the agent class.

 > [!CAUTION]
 > The LBF environment was updated to support the new [Gymnasium](https://gymnasium.farama.org/) interface in replacement of the deprecated `gym=0.21` dependency (many thanks @LukasSchaefer).
 For backwards compatibility, please see [Gymnasium compatibility documentation](https://gymnasium.farama.org/content/gym_compatibility/) or use version v1.1.1 of the repository.
 The main changes to the interface are as follows: